TheRoboticsClub/colab-gsoc2020-Shreyas_Gokhale/docs/_posts/beginning-of-gsoc-journey/2020-05-11-beginning-of-gsoc-journey.md

 graduated by 2020, I'll apply for GSoC.
 And (~~un~~) fortunately, I was able to!

 ## Motivation
 I stumbled upon Jderobot Academy and it immediately struck a cord with me.
-As someone who learned ROS ROS with trial and error, Jderobot Academy provides a well directed path towards learning robotics.
+As someone who learned ROS with trial and error, Jderobot Academy provides a well directed path towards learning robotics.
 If only I knew the academy before!